ontolex/frequency-attestation-corpus-information/index.md

 - `lexinfo:conviction` (the *conviction* of a rule is interpreted as the ratio of the expected frequency that *x* occurs without *y*, i.e., the frequency that the rule makes an incorrect prediction, if *x* and *y* are independent divided by the observed frequency of incorrect predictions): <math><mrow><mi>c</mi><mi>o</mi><mi>n</mi><mi>v</mi><mi>i</mi><mi>c</mi><mi>t</mi><mi>i</mi><mi>o</mi><mi>n</mi><mo form="prefix" stretchy="false">(</mo><mi>x</mi><mo stretchy="false">→</mo><mi>y</mi><mo form="postfix" stretchy="false">)</mo><mo>=</mo></mrow><mrow><mfrac><mrow><mo form="prefix" stretchy="false" lspace="0em" rspace="0em">(</mo><mn>1</mn><mo>−</mo><msub><mi>f</mi><mi>y</mi></msub><mo form="postfix" stretchy="false">)</mo><msub><mi>f</mi><mi>x</mi></msub></mrow><mrow><msub><mi>f</mi><mi>x</mi></msub><mo>−</mo><msub><mi>f</mi><mrow><mi>x</mi><mi>y</mi></mrow></msub></mrow></mfrac></mrow></math>

  <div class="note">
-As OntoLex does not provide a generic inventory for grammatical relations, scores defined for grammatical relations are omitted (cf. https://www.sketchengine.eu/wp-content/uploads/ske-statistics.pdf).
+As OntoLex does not provide a generic inventory for grammatical relations, scores defined for grammatical relations are omitted.
 However, these may be defined by the user.
 </div>

 Many of these metrics are asymmetric and distinguish the lexical element they are about (the head) from its collocate(s).
 If such metrics are provided, a collocation should explicitly identify its head: